 We Care Solar – Light Every Birth (Liberia, Uganda, Zimbabwe, Sierra Leone)

 We Care Solar’s Light Every Birth initiative is ensuring that every health centre has access to clean energy for safe childbirth by making solar power simple and accessible to last-mile health centres.
-We Care Solar has already equipped more than 5,200 health centres serving serving 5.6 million mothers and newborns with their Solar Suitcases, providing medical lighting and power for communication and medical devices and preventing 41,319 tonnes of CO2.
-We Care Solar aims to reach 8,300 health facilities in five countries in the next five years, serving 17 million mothers and newborns.
+We Care Solar has already equipped more than 4,100 health centres with their Solar Suitcases, providing medical lighting and power for communication and medical devices, preventing 41,319 tonnes of CO2, aims to reach 8,300 health facilities in five countries in the next five years, serving 17 million mothers and newborns.

 Category 3: Win-Win Partnerships

 Mlinda’s Rural Electrification Project (REP) involves installing solar energy based mini-grids in rural and tribal areas, ensuring sustainable rural socioeconomic development and livelihoods.
 Mini-grids can power productive loads which contribute to increased income, along with domestic loads.
 Productive uses of clean energy can also support the financial sustainability of the mini-grid business models as they enhance economic and social development impacts and lowers payment risks from customers.
 Mlinda has commissioned a total of 40 mini-grids, powering over 5,407 households and 1,090 productive loads.